Fang Xiongman: Career

 Fang began competing at professional events in 2012, which included Asian Tour events as well as wildcard rounds of ranking tournaments.
 His most notable win as an amateur came at the 2015 Shanghai Masters, where he defeated Jamie Jones 5–1 in the wildcard round, but went on to get eliminated 5–2 by Stuart Bingham in the last 32.

-In 2016, Fang managed to receive a two-year tour card for the 2016–17 and 2017–18 seasons after successfully qualifying through Q School, beating Daniel Womersley 4–3 in the final round of the event.
+In 2016, Fang managed to receive a two-year tour card for the 2016–17 and 2017–18 seasons after successfully qualifying through 2016 Q School, beating Daniel Womersley 4–3 in the final round of the first event.
 The Riga Masters was the first ranking event of the year and he qualified for it by overcoming Stephen Maguire 4–2, before losing in the opening round 4–3 to Andy Hicks.
 Fang's first win of his career at the venue stage of a ranking was a 4–2 success over Martin O'Donnell at the Scottish Open.
 He exited the tournament 4–0 to Mark Allen in the second round.

-He dropped off the tour at the end of the 2017/18 season and did not succeed to win back a place through Q School.
+He dropped off the tour at the end of the 2017/18 season and did not succeed to win back a place through the 2018 Q School.